 V Government as gambling operator

-Even if gambling is treated simply as a morally neutral economic activity, it requires some form of legal control in the same way as other commercial activities.
+Even if gambling is treated simply as a morally neutral economic activity, it requires some form of legal control in the same way that other commercial activities do.
 There needs to be a degree of regulatory oversight to ensure fairness and consistency (all the more so in relation to an act that is inherently unpredictable and prone to manipulation).
-Consequently, as a matter of public order, governments have often intervened in order to ensure a measure of consistency and fairness.
+Consequently, as a matter of public order, governments have often intervened in order to ensure consistency and fairness.

 The intervention of government in gambling gives rise to a sometimes uncomfortable conflict of interest.
 Once a government organises and profits from gambling through taxation, it cannot by the same token condemn it as illegal or morally inappropriate.
 National lotteries may help many good causes, but the net economic effect of such state-based gambling is nearly always a redistribution of wealth away from the poor (who proportionately spend more of their disposable income on lottery tickets than the rich) in favour of the better off (who tend to enjoy the type of educational, cultural and sporting activities that lotteries often fund).
 Further, governments that regulate gambling have to tread a careful balance between criticising the social harm that gambling can cause to a small minority of players, and accepting and acknowledging government's own involvement as a gambling operator.